 Physical therapists perform a 5-step examination process for people with dizziness.

-The examination of your neck includes testing the range of motion, the strength of your deep neck muscles, and a variety of special tests.
+The neck examination includes testing your range of motion, the strength of your deep neck muscles, and a variety of special tests.
 These include tests for motor control, your neck’s awareness of position sense, and the mobility of each vertebra in your neck.
 Oftentimes, an examination of one spinal vertebra (shown in the image below) will reproduce your pain and dizziness.
 A treatment plan is developed based on the results of these tests.

 Treatment of Neck Pain and Dizziness